East Midlands Oil Province: Welton

 Largest of the fields, with about 2 million tonnes of initial oil reserves at Welton.
 Discovered in February 1981 by BP with production starting in November 1984.
+It would produce around 3,000 barrels per day.

 Owned by Star Energy (East Midlands) Ltd. Originally run by Candecca and BP.
 Transported by rail.
 It is the second largest onshore oilfield in the UK after Wytch Farm in Dorset.
 The next largest is Stockbridge, Hampshire, run by Star Energy.
 It is even bigger than Eakring, which kept the UK going in World War Two.
 It is very much larger than all the other onshore fields.
 It has a predicted total production of 16740000 oilbbl.

+On Tuesday 3 May 1994 an oil blow out took place near Scothern.
+The primary school was 200 metres from the site, with children being sprayed with oil in the lunchtime.
+Candecca paid out compensation.

 Nettleham

+BP drilled in the Greetwell Lane area in September 1981.
 Discovered in March 1983 by BP with production starting in October 1985.
 Owned by Star Energy (East Midlands) Ltd, although originally run by BP and Candecca.
 Oil transported by pipeline to the Welton Gathering Centre.

 Keddington

 Next door and north-east of Louth on the River Lud at Keddington.
 Discovered in January 1998 by Candecca, with production beginning in September 1998.
 Formerly owned 65% by ROC Oil (UK) Ltd and 35% by ROC Oil (CEL) Ltd. Bought in March 2007 by Egdon Resources for £250,000 with the two wells closed.
 Egdon restarted production in April 2007 and producing about 50 oilbbl a day.
-Up to Feb 2009, produced 192000 oilbbl of oil.
+Up to February 2009, produced 192000 oilbbl of oil.
 Estimated to be 4000000 oilbbl of oil.
 Taken by road tanker to the Welton Gathering Centre.